 When we were dating, this was the very first thing he ever made for me, and it’s so good I decided it needs its own place on my blog!

-John has perfected this dish over the years, and I made him measure every single ingredient so I can share this with you.
+John has perfected the marinade for this Grilled Cajun Chicken dish over the years, and he doesn’t have a written recipe so I made him measure every single ingredient so I can share this with you.

-This dish can be grilled (charcoal strongly preferred) or pan-fried, and has a unique cajun flavor with a nice savory and spicy blend.
+What to expect: this cajun chicken has a unique cajun flavor with a nice savory and spicy blend.
 It has a full, bold flavor, and the smokiness from the grill brings out the great flavors even more.
-It definitely has a kick, and you can make it less spicy by decreasing the amount of an ingredient.
+In short, if you love big beautiful flavors, you are in for a treat with this!

 Side note: We also love the Tony Chachere’s Creole seasoning on our scrambled eggs.
 It also goes well with lots of other protein, and is also a nice spice to top on pasta and soups.